Frequently Asked Questions Expand All

 Types of cysts include the following:

 In most cases, cysts do not cause symptoms.
 Many are found during a routine pelvic exam or imaging test done for another reason.
 Some cysts may cause a dull or sharp ache in the abdomen and pain during certain activities.
 Larger cysts may cause twisting of the ovary.
-This twisting usually causes pain on one side that comes and goes or can start suddenly.
+This twisting may cause pain on one side that comes and goes or can start suddenly.
 Cysts that bleed or burst also may cause sudden, severe pain.

 Ultrasound exam—This test uses sound waves to create pictures of the internal organs.
 An instrument called a transducer is placed in the vagina or on the abdomen.
 The views created by the sound waves show the shape, size, and location of the cyst.
 The views also show whether the cyst is solid or filled with fluid.